Israel seeks immediate resumption of talks on citizens held in Gaza

 “A prisoner swap will exact a big price” from Israel, he told Hamas’s Al-Aqsa TV, saying that were it to start by releasing sick, old and female prisoners “we may offer something partial in return”.

-Hamas, hoping to head off a contagion it says has so far caused 13 cases in blockaded Gaza, wants Israel to ease economic conditions.
+Hamas, which has 13 confirmed cases of the novel coronavirus in blockaded Gaza and hopes to curb its spread, wants Israel to ease economic conditions.
 Israel is also loathe to deal with a new humanitarian crisis on its border with Gaza, now sealed by both sides.

 Israel in the past has freed hundreds of jailed Palestinians, including many militants, in exchange for the recovery of dead or captive Israelis.

-But rightists in Netanyahu’s ent coalition government, including Defence Minister Naftali Bennett, opppose any further releases of Palestinian militants.
-(Writing by Dan Williams and Nidal al-Mughrabi; Editing by Angus MacSwan)
+But rightists in Netanyahu’s coalition government, including Defence Minister Naftali Bennett, oppose any further releases of Palestinian militants.

+Writing by Dan Williams and Nidal al-Mughrabi; Editing Jeffrey Heller and Bernadette Baum